What is Drawing Force?

 Drawingforce.com offers video supplements for the books as well as a member forum to share work with other students.
 There are two different membership plans, basic and premium.
 With the basic membership you will receive access to all the video lessons and portfolio project exercises.
 The premium membership contains everything in basic, plus video critiques of your work.
 Each plan is offered in monthly or annual payment plans, with the annual plans giving you two months free for paying the full amount up front.
 The basic plan is $20 a month and the premium plan is $40 (or $200 and $400 for the year).

 If you’re very serious about the program there’s also one-on-one mentorship options which come in one, ten, and thirty session packages.
 Mentorships allow you to progress more quickly because your current skill level can be assessed and a plan of action can made that fits your abilities and goals.
-The price reflects the

 The video courses on DrawingForce.com are grouped by subject matter, similar to the book series.
 The first three courses are Basics, Form, and Shape, which cover the key concepts behind the Force method of drawing.
 These correspond with the first book and cover the fundamentals on which all the other lessons are built upon.